Home buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process begins and ends with your finances.
-To propel your dreams of homeownership forward, you must consider your FICO score along with the type of lender for which you'll qualify in Lexington, Kentucky.
+The content of your wallet starts the home buying process.
+To propel your dreams of homeownership forward, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Lexington.

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-In reviewing your credit history, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
+In reviewing your credit history, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-This means you have three scores, one for each scoring model.
+As a result, you have three scores, one for each bureau.

 When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders an insight into what type of borrower you are based solely on your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-You can get approved for a mortgage with a lower score, but the interest paid over the life of the loan could be more than double the amount of an individual with a superior FICO score.
+Your FICO score gives lenders an insight into what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+You can qualify for a mortgage with a lower score, but the interest accrued in the long run could be more than double that of someone with a higher FICO score.

-We're used to working with all levels of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Call us at (859) 576-1877 and we can help you get on the right track to the home of your dreams.

-How do you obtain a higher score?
-Improving your FICO score takes time.
-It can be difficult to make a significant change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
+You want a stronger score, but how do you get it?
+Building your FICO score takes time.
+It can be difficult to make a large-scale change in your credit score with small changes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

-- Apply for service station cards or store credit.
-For those who have non-existent credit or low credit, department store credit cards and gas credit cards are ways to start your credit history, increase your credit limits and keep up your payments, which will raise your credit.
-You should always beware of keeping a high balance for too long because these types of cards usually have a steeper interest rate.
+- Apply for gas cards or chain store credit.
+For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to obtain credit, increase your spending limits and have a solid payment history, which will raise your credit.
+You should always avoid keeping a large balance for too long because these types of cards usually have a steeper interest rate.

 - Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards to make sure your accounts maintain an active status.
-But, make sure you pay them off in no more than two or three payments.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

-- Stay on top of payments.
-Payment history is a big factor in your FICO score.
-It's where people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit this way, but it's the surest way to show that you're able to make payments to a lender.
+- Keep up with payments.
+How often you're late with payments greatly affects your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
-If you discover mistakes on your credit report, write to the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you find mistakes on your credit report, contact the bureau asking that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have the most of your debt sitting on one card.
+At first, this doesn't seem like a good idea.
+But, you steer clear of having one card that is maxed out and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the bulk of your debt taking up the balance one card.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Homes & Horse Farms Real Estate, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Homes & Horse Farms Real Estate, the loan process is sure to go more smoothly so you, too, can achieve home ownership.